mkumm/mkumm_blog/content/now/index.md

 Working at [Simplebet](https://www.simplebet.ai/) lets me work in Elixir for a company that supplies data to sports books; two things I really love!
 I work with an amazingly supportive team with some of the brightest in the Elixir community.
 We work mainly in Elixir, Phoenix, LiveView, and [Surface](https://surface-ui.org/).

-I am starting to get more interested in Compilers and Site Reliability Engineering as well as working to master the rest of Elixir/Phoenix and its ecosystem.

-There is enough life/work balance that I have enough time to go deep on things like Compilers, Site Reliability Engineering, and other programming languages (especially the obscure ones that nobody will pay me to write).
+Life/work balance is great and I have enough time to go deep on other things I enjoy like Compilers, Site Reliability Engineering, and more obscure programming languages (especially the ones that nobody will pay me to write).

 ## Living in Poland
 I have been living in Krakow, Poland for the last 2 years and I really love it.
 We have a very modest apartment but the location is excellent.
 We are few hundred yards away from a beer garden, a farmer's market, 2 regular markets and a tram stop.
 From the tram we can be in the city center in 20 minutes.